 as a spectacle, This gap between the political system and society is the result of a long development.
 It is the crisis of the party system that was created after the end of the military dictatorship, but ultimately also the crisis of our narrative of "low intensity democracy".
-In this sense the fall of the PT is a two-edged sword, for it means the discred-riety of ways; here as well we can see poteniting of both the political system and the workers' party at the same time, and this might turn out to cost the system as a whole quite dearly.
+In this sense the fall of the PT is a two-edged sword, for it means the discrediting of both the political system and the workers' party at the same time, and this might turn out to cost the system as a whole quite dearly.
 According to polls, 83 percent of the population is not at all or barely satisfied with Brazilian democracy.
 It is obvious that a corrupt and self-involved political system and a high degree of cynicism and disappointment are closely linked.
 The less people expect, the less you have to offer them.
 There is, however, one critical point from which cynicism and disappointment might provide the impulse to displace those in power, and the hypothesis that Brazil has been steadily approaching this point since 2013 does not seem absurd in the least.
-We also have to remember that in the statements in social networks on the day the phase beginning now the political elites have and are introducing highly regressive measures.
+We also have to remember that in the phase beginning now the political elites have tended to close their ranks, that they are making private agreements for mutual protection and are introducing highly regressive measures.
 This gap between the "classe politique" and society is possibly the beginning of a horrible time in which political representatives practically act on their own authority.
-The awareness of this gap, however, is being realized in a vatial for social change.
+The awareness of this gap, however, is being realized in a variety of ways; here as well we can see potential for social change.
 Antonio Gramsci spoke of the pessimism of the intelligence and the optimism of the will.
 This is a challenge to read reality without projecting our own wishes onto it.
 On the other hand it can also mean that we can do something in a situation, as bad as it may be - for the conditions for becoming active are there, even if they are still very tiny and rudimentary, and even if the means of bringing them into motion still need to be invented.
 Rodrigo Nunes Rodrigo Nunes is a lecturer in modern and contemporary philosophy at the Catholic University of Rio (PUC-Rio).
 He is the author of Organisation of the Organisationless.
 Collective Action after Networks and has edited a dossier for Les Temps Modernes on the 2013 protests in Brazil.
-English translation: Daniel Hendrickson - 1 "Nova República" Brazilian historical period starting in 1985 with the end of the military dictatorship. - 2 "pacto lulista" President Lula da Silva's pact with the conservatives focusing on limited structural change in Brazil which focused on the poorest sections of society. - 3 In Portuguese the term "golpe" (putsch) literally means "blow".

-#3: Lia Rodrigues

-"Devo confessar que não consigo expressar todas as coisas que penso e desejo para o meu país.
-A minha garganta está travada com tanta injustica que vejo, tanto a se fazer e mudar."
+English translation: Daniel Hendrickson Translator's notes:

+- 1 "Nova República" Brazilian historical period starting in 1985 with the end of the military dictatorship. - 2 "pacto lulista" President Lula da Silva's pact with the conservatives focusing on limited structural change in Brazil which focused on the poorest sections of society. - 3 In Portuguese the term "golpe" (putsch) literally means "blow". #3: Lia Rodrigues "Devo confessar que não consigo expressar todas as coisas que penso e desejo para o meu país.
+A minha garganta está travada com tanta injustiça que vejo, tanto a se fazer e mudar." #4: OPAVIVARÁ!
-#4: OPAVIVARA!